Mishalto/std_list/README.md

 - `void push_front(const T& obj)` — Inserts a new element at the head.
 - `void pop_front()`              — Delete first element
 - `size_t size()`                 — Return list size

+## Notes

+I know std::list overloads operators like front, back and other, but I see no point in overloading them here since my project isn't for development purposes.

 ## Example Usage